 Q&A with Jyllian Bradshaw

-Jyllian Bradshaw is a senior associate in the firm’s Labor and Employment Department.
+Jyllian Bradshaw is in the firm’s Labor and Employment Department.
 Her practice focuses on education law, collective bargaining, administrative proceedings, policy advisement and labor relations.
 Jyllian's background and experience enable her to provide practical and strategic advice to clients with respect to their employment issues, labor relations concerns, education policies and procedures, as well as with collective bargaining matters